- PGCE Secondary Science (Physics, Chemistry or Biology)

-- Become a confident and effective teacher in line with National Curriculum requirements.
+- Become confident in teaching this in-demand subject in line with National Curriculum requirements.

 Excellent teachers make a difference to the lives and futures of the people they teach.
 Developed in partnership with schools, this Ofsted Outstanding rated programme will support you to become an innovative and inspiring Science teacher.

 Our full-time programmes last for approximately 40 weeks; you’ll spend about two thirds of this time in a school or educational setting.
 Throughout the programme there is a dynamic relationship between your training in the University and your training in schools.